The Brightest Light

-The Brightest Light is a tenth studio album by The Mission released on 20 September 2013.
+The Brightest Light is the ninth studio album by English gothic rock band The Mission released on 20 September 2013.

 Critical reception

-PopMatters magazine wrote "For the repetition, occasional triteness and borrowed elements, The Brightest Light isn't a perfect album from the Mission.
+J.C.
+Macek III wrote in PopMatters, "For the repetition, occasional triteness and borrowed elements, The Brightest Light isn't a perfect album from the Mission.
 That said, it is very good and has the potential to please established fans as well as the newly interested.
 If nothing else, The Brightest Light is a fine argument for the case that "Goth Rock lives."